Data Protection Policy

 Storage limitation

-Personal Data must not be kept in an identifiable form for longer than is necessary for the
+Personal Data must not be kept in an identifiable form for longer than is necessary for the purposes for which the data is processed.

-for longer than needed for the legitimate business purpose or purposes for which it was originally collected including for the purpose of satisfying any legal, accounting or reporting requirements.
+Personal Data must not be kept in a form which permits the identification of the individual for longer than needed for the legitimate business purpose or purposes for which it was originally collected including for the purpose of satisfying any legal, accounting or reporting requirements.

 Tompay maintains retention policies and procedures to ensure Personal Data is deleted when no longer needed for the purpose for which it was being held unless a law requires such data to be kept for a minimum time.